 Solidarity is the key energising value of Palms Australia.
-Solidarity is a principle arising out our reflection that all living creatures are interdependent and that relationship invites responsibility and therefore solidarity.
+Solidarity is a principle arising out of our reflection that all living creatures are interdependent.
+Relationship invites responsibility and, therefore, solidarity.

 Solidarity involves liberation of victims, oppressors and innocent bystanders, allowing all life to live to the full and is not about a vague sort of compassion or shallow distress at others’ misfortune.
 The more who achieve this potential in life, the greater will be the contribution of all to a common or universal good.